aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 As you can see, the data node has now been assigned a *primary key* (**PK**), a number that identifies the node in your database ``(pk: 1)``.
 The PK and UUID both reference the node with the only difference that the PK is unique *for your local database only*, whereas the UUID is a globally unique identifier and can therefore be used between *different* databases.
-Use the PK only if you are working within a single database, i.e. in an interactive session and the UUID in all other cases.

 .. important::